Our Expertise

 Others are investors attracted by the relatively low real estate prices and bargains offered by the real estate market, or by the opportunity of applying for a Golden VISA in Greece when buying real estate

 In any case, with a Greek real estate lawyer it will be safe to buy property in Greece: we help you do this confidently, avoiding problems and worries!

-Greek real estate law provides an important role for real estate lawyers in Greece in the purchase and sale of real estate in Greece.
+As lawyers we will contact the buyer’s attorney and request copies of the deeds relating to the property to be sold to verify the titles and confirm that the property is free of any liens, legal encumbrances or liabilities.
 Verification of the titles to the property takes place at the local land registry office where the property is located.
 The buyer’s lawyer will go there and perform all the necessary checks to ensure the regularity of the process and then give his consent to proceed with the purchase.

 Don’t hesitate to get in touch with us if you are looking for a Greek real estate lawyer.